pigslyer/Paws-Plunder/README.md

 # Building the project
 Project is targeting .NET 8, make sure to install the SDK.

+When cloning the repo for the first time, make sure to open the project in Godot Editor first, to prevent this error:
+> Failed loading resource: ...
+Make sure resources have been imported by opening the project in the editor at least once.

 ## Visual Studio 2022
 - In the root directory (not `src/`!) create a folder named `Properties` and inside create `launchSettings.json`.
 - Copy the following settings: